cat's eye chrysoberyl - Sri Lankacat's eye chrysoberyl - Sri Lanka

 Chrysoberyl: Sri Lanka (7.80, 6.19, 7.51, 7.04) // Brazil (11.84), Sri Lanka (13.25, 9.30 //21.30) Brazil (11.49), Sri Lanka (12.02).
 Photo © Joel E. Arem, PhD, FGA.
 Used with permission.

 The transparent variety of chrysoberyl makes a handsome faceted gem.
 With indistinct cleavage and hardness of 8.5, it's one of the toughest stones for jewelry purposes.
-In general, the bright yellow and yellow-green shades are the most desirable, but some of the browns are also striking.
+In general, the bright yellow and yellow-green shades are the most desirable colors, but some of the browns are also striking.
 Properly cut gems are very brilliant, although they lack fire due to low dispersion.
-Chrysoberyls from Australia have unusually high refractive indices and could possibly be misidentified as yellow-brown sapphires.
+Chrysoberyls from Australia have such unusually high refractive indices they could be misidentified as yellow-brown sapphires.

 Chrysoberyl - Radiant Cut

 The eye in a chrysoberyl cat's eye often has a shimmering blue tone.
-The optimum color for these stones is a honey brown.
+However, the optimum color for these stones is a honey brown.
 When light obliquely strikes such a stone, it usually creates a shadow effect within the gem.
 The side away from the light is a rich brown, while the side facing the light is yellowish white.
 This so-called "milk and honey" look is characteristic of the finest cat's eyes.
-This effect in stones over 20 carats can result in very high values.
+In stones over 20 carats, this look can result in very high values.

 • cat's eye chrysoberyl cab - Sri Lanka